Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_3.md

 [![wiring_d3_5v_01.png](/guides/wiringd3/wiring_d3_5v_01.png =50%x){.align-right}](/guides/wiringd3/wiring_d3_5v_01.png){target=_blank}

-* EXT_5V is an optional 5V power input and is not required for operation.
-* The Duet has an on-board 5V regulator that gets its source from the VIN input (12-24V).
+* The Duet has an on-board 5V regulator which is powered by the VIN input (12-24V).
-* Unless you plan to provide an external 5V source, you should at this time check that there is NO jumper on "Internal 5V Disable" or "+5V Select".
+* Unless you plan to provide an external 5V source, you should at this time check that there is no jumper on <span style="background-color:#00FF00">Int 5V Disable</span> or <span style="background-color:#FFFF00">5V Select</span>.
-* External 5V power can be supplied to:
+* Optionally, external 5V power can be supplied to:
-  * "5V_EXT_IN" pin on "EXT_5V" connector.
-In this case, add a jumper to the "+5V Select" jumper between "5V_EXT_IN" and "5V_COM" pins, and add a jumper to "Internal 5V Disable".
+  * '5V IN' pin on <span style="background-color:#FF0000">EXT_5V</span> connector.
+In this case, add a jumper to the <span style="background-color:#FFFF00">5V Select</span> jumper between '5V_EXT_IN' and '5V_COM' pins, and add a jumper to <span style="background-color:#00FF00">Int 5V Disable</span>.
   * In some cases you may want to power the Duet from the 5V output of an SBC connected to the SBC header.
-Note that the total power of the Duet+ peripherals must be factored into the SBC power budget, and should not exceed 1A.
+Note that the total power of the Duet and peripherals must be factored into the SBC power budget, and should not exceed 1A.
 Powering the SBC from the duet is not supported.
-In this case, add a jumper to the "+5V Select" jumper between "5V_SBC" and "5V_COM" pins, and add a jumper to "Internal 5V Disable".
+In this case, add a jumper to the <span style="background-color:#FFFF00">5V Select</span> jumper between '5V_SBC' and '5V_COM' pins, and add a jumper to <span style="background-color:#00FF00">Int 5V Disable</span>.
-* The EXT_5V header also has a pin for controlling an external power supply, `pson` (note signal shared with io4.out).
-This allows for the board to be powered from 5V, with an external supply for VIN turned on and off as required.
+* The centre pin of the <span style="background-color:#FF0000">EXT_5V</span> header, labelled `pson`, can control an external power supply (note signal shared with io4.out).
+The board can be powered from external 5V, with an external supply for VIN turned on and off as required.
 For more details, see [User manual: Power wiring](/User_manual/Connecting_hardware/Power_wiring)

-  * <span style="background-color:#00FF00">INT 5V EN</span>
-  * <span style="background-color:#FFFF00">EXT 5V EN</span>

 <p style="clear:both"></p>